 Wait, did I just read that correctly?
 The ads are not designed to be clicked?
 I thought that was the whole revolutionary point of digital media: it’s interactive and it’s measurable.
 No more guessing about effectiveness, results or ROI — you just count the clicks and track the consumer’s clickstream throughout your site and beyond.

 “¡Viva la revolucion!” roared the zealots.
 “Down with traditional media!
 Long live new media metrics…

 …until those metrics start to suck.
 Then we’ll use the same lame excuses that we ridiculed traditional media for using.
 You know, that it’s not about immediate results, that it’s really about, um, awareness and the, uh, what’s that word?
 You know, it starts with a B… B-b-brand!
 That’s it, brand!
 Digital media advertising is about branding!
 And awareness!
 And did we mention branding?”

 In other words, instead of $2-$10 CPM, you can generate the same results with a sticker on a lamppost.

 Now, of course I believe in digital media advertising.
 I teach it and create it.
 I also believe in relics like newspaper ads, booths at conventions, and giving T-shirts to college students.
-You do what works — but the only way you can tell what works is by measuring it.
-And if the numbers start looking lower than the attendance at a Dodger game, it’s time to make new strategies, not old excuses.
+You do what works — and if the numbers start looking dismal, it’s time to make new strategies, not old excuses.